 More than 80 people are “pending” in my Facebook friend request queue.
-The avatars of people (or objects or abstractions representing them) I may have met, but for the most part have not, sit side by side to buttons asking if I’d like to ‘Confirm’ or ‘Delete.’
+The avatars of people I may have met, but for the most part have not, sit side by side to buttons asking if I’d like to ‘Confirm’ or ‘Delete.’
 The majority of these requests are from women, a small percentage are People of Color, and the majority of the majority are White women.
 Instead of making a decision I leave the list as is.

 I know the point of social media.
 But for me, Facebook is like a real-time yearbook.
 A place where I keep tabs on friends and those I’ve actually met in life.
 If we’re virtually connected it’s because I want to know how you’re doing (good, bad, and anything in between) and I’d hope you’d want to do the same.
 For my mother Facebook helps her keep track of her only child.
 Conversations with family members will usually start “Your mom told me…” or “I heard from your mother…” All of this information culled from my online presence more so than our conversations.
 Some friends of mine are behind the scenes, posting or saying little if anything, but when we get in contact after a long hiatus I’m told “I see all your posts!”
 For others it’s a calling card, a networking service, a place to have a presence because they were encouraged to for the sake of getting work or by their publicist if they have something to hawk, or even a form of dating service.